-Dual qualified (UK and California Bar) for many years, Jacqueline Perry’s areas of work span contract and tort.
-She handles commercial and insurance matters, both in the UK and the US, and has been practising in recent years in substantial and highly publicised cases relating to product liability, professional negligence, personal injury and clinical negligence.
-Much of her work has an international flavour.
+Jacqueline Perry is dual qualified (UK and California Bar) with expertise spanning contract and tort.
+In recent years Jacqueline has advised on many substantial and highly publicised cases relating to public liability, professional negligence, personal injury and medical negligence, with much of her work having an international flavour.

-Jacqueline is highly thought of by her clients, who engage her in the sure knowledge of her thoroughness, fearlessness and sound and sensitive approach to all aspects of her work.
-She has frequently successfully pioneered arguments and points of law or practice in high- profile cases.
+Known for her thoroughness, fearlessness, and sound and sensitive approach to all aspects of her work, Jacqueline is highly regarded by her clients.
+She has frequently successfully pioneered arguments and points of law or practice in high-profile cases.

 As a qualified and practising California lawyer, Jacqueline has successfully litigated in front of civil juries in the California Superior Court in multi-million-dollar claims.

-Jacqueline is recommended in the most recent editions of both Chambers and Partners and Legal 500 Guides to the UK Bar in the field of Product Liability.
+Jacqueline has been previously recommended in both Chambers and Partners and Legal 500 Guides to the UK Bar in the field of Product Liability.